 Collagen is the most abundant form of protein found in the human body.
 In fact, approximately 30% of all of the proteins in your body are collagen-based.
-One of the main reasons collagen is so abundant in the human body is that it plays an important structural role in tissues like your bones, skin and cartilage.
+One of the main reasons collagen is so plentiful is that it plays an important structural role in tissues like your bones, skin, and cartilage.

-Your body can produce small amounts of collagen all on its own, however, it can also be obtained through your diet.
-A number of different foods contain collagen, however, most are animal-based, with sources like bone broth and fish skin typically containing the highest concentrations.
+Collagen can be produced in small amounts within your body, however, it can also be obtained from dietary sources.
+While a number of different foods contain collagen, most are animal-based, with sources like bone broth and fish skin typically containing the highest concentrations.

 In addition to being found in food, collagen also comes in supplemental form and is generally recognized as safe by the FDA.
 Most collagen supplements come in a hydrolyzed form, meaning that they’ve been broken down from their natural gelatinous form to increase water-solubility and absorption.

 Over the past decade or so, numerous benefits have been associated with collagen protein supplementation.
 While there appears to be clear scientific evidence to support some of it’s known uses, others have yet to be fully investigated in human-based studies.

 Collagen Protein Benefits